John Huh: Korean Tour

-2012
+PGA Tour

 In only his second PGA Tour event, Huh finished in a tie for 6th at the Farmers Insurance Open.
 He continued his strong play the following week when he finished in a tie for 12th at the Waste Management Phoenix Open.
 In only his fifth PGA Tour event, Huh picked up his first victory at the Mayakoba Golf Classic, defeating Robert Allenby in an eight-hole sudden death playoff.
 Allenby held a two stroke lead with one hole to play but double bogeyed after putting his tee shot in the trees, and a Huh par forced a playoff.
 The playoff tied the second longest playoff in PGA Tour history.
 Huh made the cut in his first six PGA Tour events.
 He was in contention at the Valero Texas Open, but fell two shots short of champion Ben Curtis and finished in a tie for second.
 Huh broke into the top-100 of the Official World Golf Ranking for the first time, moving to 90th.
 In May, Huh finished in a tie for fifth at the Crowne Plaza Invitational at Colonial.
 Huh played in his first major at the 2012 Open Championship, earning entry through FedEx Cup standings, where he missed the cut.
 He would also be the only rookie to advance to the 2012 Tour Championship, the fourth and final event of the FedEx Cup.
 Huh's performance was good enough for 28th on the money list, earning him entry into the 2013 Masters Tournament (top 30 money earners were given automatic entry).
 Huh won the PGA Tour Rookie of the Year for his 2012 season, the first person of Korean descent to win the honor.

-2013

 Huh was unable to repeat the success of 2012, but did well enough to go to the FedEx Cup.
 He finished T11 at the Masters and earned entry into the 2014 tournament.
 His best finish of the season was a T3 at the Wyndham Championship and reached a career high of 62nd in the OWGR.

-2014

 Huh had two T3 finishes (Valero Texas Open and Barracuda Championship) and finished 96th in the FedEx Cup.

-2015

 Despite no finish better than 17th, Huh finished 110th in the FedEx Cup.

-2016

 Huh's season best was a T-6 at the Waste Management Phoenix Open, en route to finishing 95th in the FedEx Cup.

-2017

 Huh had two top-10 finishes (Shriners Hospitals for Children Open and Valspar Championship) and finished the season 121st in the FedEx Cup.

-2018

 Huh's best performance was a T3 at the CareerBuilder Challenge, en route to a 112th place finish in the FedEx Cup.
 This marked his seventh straight season making the FedEx Cup playoffs.

-2019

 Due to injuries, Huh competed in just 13 events, with only four made cuts.
 He ended the season 220th in the FedEx Cup.

-2020

 In 8 events, Huh made the cut in 5 of them, but never finished higher than T40.
 He finished 213th in the FedEx Cup.